S. Davies Warfield: Personal life

 Warfield was born in Baltimore County, Maryland, the son of Henry Mactier Warfield and Anna W. Emory Warfield, and was named for a friend of his father's, Sol B. Davies.
-Warfield's father was a prominent grain merchant and director of the Baltimore & Ohio Railroad.
-He was a paternal uncle of Wallis Warfield Simpson, (later the Duchess of Windsor), for whom King Edward VIII of the United Kingdom, (later the Duke of Windsor) abdicated his throne in 1937.
+Warfield's father was a prominent grain merchant and director of the Baltimore and Ohio Railroad.
+He was a paternal uncle of Wallis Warfield Simpson (later the Duchess of Windsor), for whom King Edward VIII of the United Kingdom (later the Duke of Windsor) abdicated his throne in 1937.
 Warfield never married.

+He was appointed postmaster of Baltimore on June 1, 1894.

+He died at Union Memorial Hospital in Baltimore, on October 24, 1927.